dadamachines/axoloti_shield/README.md

 All hardware and software design in this project is Creative Commons licensed by Johannes Elias Lohbihler: CC-BY-SA: Attribution / ShareAlike.
 If you use any work in this project, you should credit me, and you must republish any changes you make under the same license.
 This license does permit commercial use of these designs, but consider getting in touch before selling anything.
-This license does not include or imply any connection to the [Axoloti](http://www.axoloti.com) project by @JohannesTaelman.
+This license does not include or imply any connection to the [Axoloti](http://www.axoloti.com) project by @JohannesTaelman